djndl1/DIP-CV/papers/LeNet.md

 # Background

 Multiplayer Neural Networks trained with the backpropagation algorithm constitute the best example of a successful Gradient-Based Learning technique.
-It can be usedc to synthesize a complex decision surface that can classify high-dimension patterns such as handwritten characters with minimal preprocessing.
+It can be used to synthesize a complex decision surface that can classify high-dimension patterns such as handwritten characters with minimal preprocessing.

 The variability and richness of natural data make it almost impossible to build an accurate recognition system entirely by hand.
 Most pattern recognition systems are built using a combination of automatic learning techniques and hand-crafted algorithms, consisting of